tlongers/doccydoc/sphinx/source/methodology.rst

 Phase 4: Publish data
 ---------------------

 Researchers will publish data online when confident that the main branches and overall structure of a country’s security forces are adequately covered.
-Data is published online on the Monitor’s innovative platform: `WhoWasInCommand.com <https://whowasincommand.com/>`__.
+Data is published online on the Monitor’s platform: `WhoWasInCommand.com <https://whowasincommand.com/>`__.